HallofFamer/CLox/README.md

 - Fix reentrancy problem with CLox, calling Lox closures from within C API becomes possible.
 - Cross-platform build with Cmake, as well as package manager with vcpkg(windows only).

-### CLox 1.7.0(current version)
+### CLox 1.7.0
 - Raise exception with `throw` keyword, and exception handling with try/catch/finally statement.
 - Improved CLox standard library with addition of class `Exception` and various exception subclasses.
 - Addition of nil handling operators: Optional chaining operator(?.), Nil coalescing operator(??), and Elvis operator(?:).
 - Inline caching for VM optimization, as well as implementation of Shape(Hidden Class) for better instance variable representation.

-### CLox 1.8.0(next version)
+### CLox 1.8.0(current version)
 - Operator overloading to allow operators to be treated as method calls, thus can be used by user defined classes.
 - Improved string concatenation, addition of string interpolation and UTF-8 strings.
-- Method interception when an undefined method call is invoked on an object/class, similar to Smalltalk's doesNotUnderstand: message.
+- Interceptor methods which are invoked automatically when getting/setting properties, invoking methods or throwing exceptions.
 - Object ID and generic object map which enable inheritance for special build-in classes such as `String` and `Array`.

-### CLox 1.9.0
+### CLox 1.9.0(next version)
+- Generator functions/methods which can yield control back to the caller and resume at a later point of execution.
 - Add class `Promise` to the standard library(`clox.std.util`), which uses libuv to handle async tasks that completes in future.
 - Introduction of async and await keywords, which allows C#/JS style of concurrency.
 - Refactoring package `clox.std.io` and `clox.std.network` to use async non-blocking calls, add new package `clox.std.sql`.
-- First class execution context, possible to manipulate stack frames during function/method calls.

 ### CLox 2.0.0
 - Multi-pass compiler with abstract syntax tree, type checker, and generation of IR.